Murder of Sara Anne Wood: Disappearance

-Shortly after a family shopping trip on the morning of August 18, 1993, Sara rode her bicycle from the family home to the Norwich Corners Presbyterian Church with view to attending Vacation Bible school.
-According to her older brother, Sara had been in a cheerful mood immediately prior to leaving the family home—singing the Dolly Parton song "9 to 5" aloud—before climbing on her bike and riding to her father's church as she called to her brother, "See you later."
+Shortly after a family shopping trip on the morning of August 18, 1993, Wood rode her bicycle from the family home to the Norwich Corners Presbyterian Church with view to attending Vacation Bible school.
+According to her older brother, Wood had been in a cheerful mood immediately prior to leaving the family home—singing the Dolly Parton song "9 to 5" aloud—before climbing on her bike and riding to her father's church as she called to her brother, "See you later."

-Sara was last seen at approximately 2:30 p.m., riding her bicycle up a steep hill on Hacadam Road in Frankfort, New York, close to Norwich Corners Church on adjoining Roberts Road, en route to her home following her religious classes.
+Wood was last seen at approximately 2:30 p.m., riding her bicycle up a steep hill on Hacadam Road in Frankfort, New York, close to Norwich Corners Church on adjoining Roberts Road, en route to her home following her religious classes.
 She was carrying a display board, a church song book, and Vacation Bible school literature.
 The location of her final sighting was less than half a mile from her home.
-At the time of this sighting, Sara was riding her bicycle, although according to her abductor, she had dismounted her bike and was walking alongside the road pushing the cycle at the time he spotted her.
+At the time of this sighting, Wood was riding her bicycle, although according to her abductor, she had dismounted her bike and was walking alongside the road pushing the cycle at the time he spotted her.

-At the time of Sara's disappearance, she was wearing a pink T-shirt with the words "Guess Who" embroidered upon the front, turquoise blue shorts, and brown sandals.
+At the time of Wood's disappearance, she was wearing a pink T-shirt with the words "Guess Who" embroidered upon the front, turquoise blue shorts, and brown sandals.
 She was also wearing prescription glasses.

 Discoveries

-Within an hour of Sara's abduction, her parents, brother and sister became alarmed by her absence.
+Within an hour of Wood's abduction, her parents, brother and sister became alarmed by her absence.
 The child was reported missing to police later the same afternoon, and several hundred troopers and volunteer firefighters searched several dozens of square miles of terrain.
-Sara's family themselves immediately pursued all tangible methods to locate her, including conducting searches around their neighborhood, and printing and distributing missing persons flyers.
-(Note: In 2019, Sara's brother, Dusty, would recollect that he and his family almost immediately pursued all options available to them to locate Sara and raise awareness of her disappearance, stating: "We went bonkers with Xeroxes.
+The Wood family immediately pursued all tangible methods to locate her, including conducting searches around their neighborhood, and printing and distributing missing persons flyers.
+(Note: In 2019, Wood's brother, Dusty, would recollect that he and his family almost immediately pursued all options available to them to locate Sara and raise awareness of her disappearance, stating: "We went bonkers with Xeroxes.
 Like, that day ... it was pretty obvious she was missing.
 We quickly moved into trying to find her.")
 Her bicycle was soon discovered leaning against a tree several yards from Hacadam Road.
 A search of the area revealed her coloring book and crayons hidden in an area of brush close to her bicycle, and investigators rapidly determined the child had been transported from the site of her abduction in a vehicle.